-Find out the meaning of Dan Smith and co's historical name.
+Find out the meaning of and history behind Dan Smith and co's name.

-Bastille are a British band who formed in 2010, originating as a solo project by lead vocalist Dan Smith.
+Bastille are a British band who formed in 2010, starting out as a solo project by lead vocalist Dan Smith.

 Later expanding to include keyboardist Kyle Simmons, bassist and guitarist Will Farquarson and drummer Chris Wood, the four-piece has gone on to release three albums: 2013's Bad Blood, 2016's Wild World and Doom Days in June 2019.

 10 years since they formed and the band are still going strong, but do you know the meaning behind their band name?
 Find out here...

 What are Bastille named after?

 Bastille are named after the Storming of the Bastille in Paris, France, on 14 July 1789, an event which saw the medieval fortress, armoury and political prison invaded.

 Despite the Bastille only containing seven inmates at the time, its fall was considered a flashpoint of the French revolution because it represented the royal authority in Paris.

 To mark the historical event Bastille Day is celebrated every year in France on 14 July.